Wondering Where the Bathrooms in Rome are? How to Use Them? Read This to Find Out!

 There are some new service spots around Rome called p-stop (Yes you read that right, like pee-stop.
 Ahem.)

-It seems these spots are meant to provide tourists with some services they might need while walking around Rome, including wi-fi, fresh drinking water, a baby-changing area, and a few more services.
+These spots are meant to provide tourists with some services they might need while walking around Rome, including wi-fi, fresh drinking water, a baby-changing area, and a few more services.

 From what I can tell, the services differ throughout the city.
-Here is what they look like more or less:

 rome city bathroom p-stopYou can find some pretty clean public bathrooms in a few places around Rome.
 They are called "p-stops" and they are run by the City of Rome.